ajeetraina/docker-guides-template/README.md

-## 🎯 A Template for Sample Docker Guides
+## 🎯 A Template for writing a sample Docker Guides

 1. [Introduction](#introduction)